opencv/opencv_attic/android/service/doc/Intro.rst

 #.
 User downloads app dependent from OpenCV from Google Play or installs it manually;
 #.
 User starts application.
 #.
-If selected version is not installed Engine asks user to install OpenCV library package and runs Google Play;
+If selected version is not installed Manager asks user to install OpenCV library package and runs Google Play;
 #.
 User runs app in the second time and gets what he or she wants.

 OpenCV Manager structure